 Rose Hair Tarantula

-This animal is not on exhibit in the habitats.
 It is one of our Animal Ambassadors and is used in public and school programs.

 Our tarantula was purchased from East Bay Vivarium in 2011.

-Also known as Chilean flame tarantula, they are named “rose hair” because they have pink hairs scattered across te body.
+Also known as Chilean flame tarantula, they are named “rose hair” because they have pink hairs scattered across the body.
 They molt their exoskeleton periodically, and are very vulnerable during this time.
 They are venomous and will inject venom into their prey with their fangs, however, this venom is not dangerous to humans.

 In the Wild: Males – 4-5 years | Females – up to 20 years